weinbergerlab/InterventionEvaluatR/README.md

 You need to have Xcode installed on your machine; not all OS have this pre loaded.
 Install Xcode from the Apple App Store, and then follow the instructions above.

 ## Getting started
-After loading the package, run: vignette('brazil').
-You can view the compiled vignette at https://weinbergerlab.gitlab.io/InterventionEvaluatR/brazil.html
+After loading the package, run: vignette('PAHO-mortality').
+You can view the compiled vignette at https://weinbergerlab.gitlab.io/InterventionEvaluatR/PAHO-mortality.html

 ## Important notes on the input data
 -The input data should contain 1 variable with a grouping variable (e.g., age_group).
 If there is no grouping variable, include a column of 1s